Yuuso/SpehsEngine/README.txt

 # Spehs Engine
-SpehsEngine (Spehs libraries) was initially built around the game Spehs by Juuso Turunen and Teo Hiltunen. www.spehs.com
+SpehsEngine for game development by Juuso Turunen and Teo Hiltunen.

 ## SpehsEngine setup
 Run the setROOT bat file to set the SPEHENGINE_ROOT environment variable.